Last updated 20th May, 2025

 Total Cost | £220-£270 | 1-2 days |

-Before you start removing the grout it is always worth seeing if it is possible to perhaps salvage some of the grout by cleaning it and perhaps using a mould treatment.
-There are also some great tile revival systems on sale which can clean and colour your tiles, in many cases avoiding the labour intensive job of completely re-grouting the tiles.
+Before you start removing the existing grout it is always worth seeing if it's possible to salvage any first by giving it a clean and using a suitable mould treatment.
+There are also some great tile revival systems on sale which can clean and colour your tiles, in many cases avoiding the labour intensive cost of completely replacing or regrouting your bathroom tiles.

-Sometimes you can simply make your own cleaning solution using bleach and baking soda to make a paste which can be applied to the old grout using a toothbrush.
+Sometimes you can simply make your own cleaning solution using bleach and baking soda to make a paste, which can then be applied to the old grout using a toothbrush.
 But please remember if you're using bleach always wear goggles and gloves with old clothes.

-Home-made grout cleaners will work but not in all cases, however, they are so cheap to use it is always worth giving them a try.
-But the fact that you're reading this article probably means you have already tried cleaning the grout and have found that replacing the grout is now your only real option.
+Home-made grout cleaners will work but not in all cases, however, they are so cheap to make that it's always worth giving them a try.
+Although the fact that you're reading this article probably means you have already tried cleaning, and decided that regrouting tiles is now your only real option.

-If you do damage the tiles you need to remove the grout from around the damaged tile then use a chisel to remove the tile itself full stop then apply adhesive to the back of the new tile and position the tile using spacers to maintain proper grout gaps.
-When the grout is dry simply remove the spacers and grout the joints.
+If you do damage the bathroom tiles you need to remove any grout and use a chisel to remove the rest of the tile.
+For the replacement, apply adhesive to the back of the tile and position it using spacers to maintain proper grout gaps.
+Once the adhesive has set, remove the spacers and grout the joints.

 Individual costs to remove and re-grout a bathroom - Total Cost: £250